yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 change does not trigger an immediate refit; it applies when the next outer iteration rebuilds the joint-offset system.

-The stage then computes absolute and normalized parameter movement for amplitude, width, and offset for every selected atom.
-Active atoms are summarized by the 95th percentile.
+Each relaxation attempt computes absolute and normalized parameter movement for amplitude, width, and offset for every selected atom.
+Active atoms are summarized by the 95th percentile, and the accepted attempt's normalized movement drives relaxation updates and convergence checks.
 Parameter convergence requires all three active-set normalized percentile changes to be below `kLocalFittingNormalizedChangeTolerance`, and no suspicious offset rollback may have occurred in that iteration.
 Because only candidates accepted by objective backtracking reach this point, convergence never applies a rejected candidate.